Adjudicating Tangled Terminal States on Tiny Graphs With Three Different Approaches

 Tangled is based on the assumption that quantum supremacy can be achieved by sampling the output distributions of a D-Wave quantum computer after a quantum quench.
 This claim depends on us not being able to effectively spoof this output using some other approach.

 I’ve been using three different approaches so far to adjudicate Tangled terminal states.
-Here I’ll describe what they are, and compare their results on the teeny tiny three- and four-vertex graphs!
+Here I’ll describe what they are, and compare their results on the teeny tiny three- and four-vertex graphs.

 Approach #1